 Via Gemito by Domenico Starnone was first published in 2001.
 The book won the Strega Prize in the same year.
 Starnone is a writer but also a teacher and a screenwriter.
-In Via Gemito he puts on paper the story of a family that lives in Naples, more precisely in the street, which gives the title to the book.
+In Via Gemito, he puts on paper the story of a family that lives in Naples, more precisely in the street, which gives the title to the book.

 Mimì, the narrator’s voice, is Federì’s son.
 Federì is a wannabe painter, unable to make ends meet with his art and forced to be a conductor.
-He has a wife, Rusine’, a woman that he fears he doesn’t live up to.
+He has a wife, Rusine’, a woman he fears doesn’t live up to.
 She doesn’t want to be beautiful, but she is.
 She is special without trying.
 Federì feels trapped and not appreciated, limited in his genius.
 He hates most of his family and takes it out on Rusine’, beating her in front of his children.

 “Every reminiscence is already the first stage of a lie”

-With the flowing of the pages, Mimì tries to reorganize his memories, but the process of remembering a whole life is tough, especially the recognition of what is true or what is flawed from the narrative of years and years of lies of his father Federì.
+With the flowing of the pages, Mimì tries to reorganize his memories, but remembering a whole life is tough, especially the recognition of what is true or what is flawed from the narrative of years and years of lies of his father Federì.
 It looks like every memory is somehow twisted by what Federì told him every day of his existence.
 “How evil is the memory, every reminiscence is already the first stage of a lie”, Starnone writes.
-The book is the path of Mimì, Federì’s son, trying to understand himself through his past and through the figure of his father, who hated and admired at the same time.
+The book is about the path of Mimì, Federì’s son, trying to understand himself through his past and the figure of his father, who hated and admired at the same time.

 Naples represents for Starnone what the Langa is for Beppe Fenoglio.
 A vivid background that weaves and bends each character’s emotion.
-Its narrow streets, full of people, of buzzing and screams, represent their inner turmoil, just like Piedmont’s barren and quiet hills are a metaphor for the war’s desolation in Fenoglio’s books.
+Its narrow streets, full of people, buzzing and screaming, represent their inner turmoil, just like Piedmont’s barren and quiet hills are a metaphor for the war’s desolation in Fenoglio’s books.